An affix is a grammatical addition, attached to one

 fairly freely slowly lately politely wetly hotly

-icily easily visually rarely thoroughly
+icily easily visually rarely

 only commonly nearly nicely honestly nightly soundly